SO, YOU THINK YOU WANT TO RENT A HOUSE?

 How many of you have a car in town?
 Are there enough spots for all of your cars?

 We would like to think that we have a house that fits any of your needs.
-We have a number of great houses, large and small, on and off campus available for leasing.
-Keep in mind that we begin leasing in early OCTOBER!
-The more prepared you are ahead of time, the more likely you are to get the house that you’ve set your eyes on!
+We have a number of great houses, large and small, on and off campus for leasing.
+Keep in mind that we start leasing in OCTOBER for the following school year!
+The more prepared you are ahead of time; the more likely you are to get the house that you’ve set your eyes on!

 1 Stop Laundry